scripting/feedBase/changenotes.md

 There was even a <a href="http://scripting.com/2018/04/06.html#a153548">podcast</a> done in the process of getting this to work! :rocket:

+Also <a href="https://mathiasbynens.be/notes/mysql-utf8mb4">this post</a> was very helpful in providing the full picture.

 ### 0.5.8 -- 3/10/18 by DW

 There have been lots of changes, unfortunately not recorded.